Neos (airline): History

 Neos was established on 22 June 2001 as a joint venture between two tourism companies, the Italian Alpitour S.p.A. and the German TUI Group.
 Revenue flights were launched on 8 March 2002.
 In January 2004, Alpitour bought all of TUI Group's shares, making Neos a fully owned subsidiary of Alpitour no longer affiliated with TUI.

 In January 2011, Neos' fleet was increased to six aircraft.
 In 2014, Neos ordered three Boeing 787-8s.
 These orders were later converted into four larger 787-9s to be added in 2020, with another two taken from Norwegian Air International.
 Neos became the first Italian operator of the Boeing 787 Dreamliner when its first 787-9 entered service on 25 December 2017.
 Neos later received its first two Boeing 737 MAX 8 on 30 March 2021, and another two on 8 June 2021.

 Destinations

 Neos operates flights to destinations in Europe, Africa, Asia, Middle East, and North America.

 Codeshare agreements

-Neos has codeshare agreements with the following airlines:
+Neos codeshares with the following airlines: